Run a Node on Moonbeam Using Docker¶

 mkdir /var/lib/alphanet-data

-Next, make sure you set the ownership and permissions accordingly for the local directory that stores the chain data.
-In this case, set the necessary permissions either for a specific or current user (replace INSERT_DOCKER_USER
+2. Set the ownership and permissions for the local directory that stores the chain data.
+You can set the permissions either for a specific or current user (replace INSERT_DOCKER_USER for the actual user that will run the docker command)

 # chown to a specific user